Warehouse of souls before

 If we didn't admit the theory that God created at the same time all the souls of humans that are going to born until the last day, we would have to admit one of these two alternatives: a) either God has not ceased in this task of creation since He began around 6,000 years ago; or b) God ceased creating, but God has given flesh which is physical, the ability to generate the soul, which is a spiritual entity, which is to say that the soul creates itself, automatically starting from the masculine or feminine gamete, in the same way that the skeleton, muscles, nerves, etc., of a fetus are made.

-Accepting alternative “a” (that God has not ceased in his task of creation), would contradict Genesis 2:1-3, Hebrews 4:4, 10 as well as all of the Bible, which indicates to us that God created the world in six days and rested on the seventh, and that from that time forward all matter functions automatically, reproducing, changing form, etc., according to the laws established by God, which matter cannot cease fulfilling.
+Accepting alternative a (that God has not ceased in his task of creation), would contradict Genesis 2:1-3, Hebrews 4:4, 10 as well as all of the Bible, which indicates to us that God created the world in six days and rested on the seventh, and that from that time forward all matter functions automatically, reproducing, changing form, etc., according to the laws established by God, which matter cannot cease fulfilling.
 In that case we would have to leave this healthy teaching, and think that God from the point of creation continued creating souls in order to place them in the bodies of thousands and thousands of babies that are born in the world day and night.
 Absurd!

 1 Thus the heavens and the Earth were finished, and all the host of them.
 2 And on the seventh day God ended his work which he had made; and he rested on the seventh day from all his work which he had made.
-3 And God blessed the seventh day, and sanctified it, because that in it he had rested from all his work which God created and made.”
+3 And God blessed the seventh day, and sanctified it, because that in it he had rested from all his work which God created and made.
 (Genesis 2:1-3)

-For he spake in a certain place of the seventh day on this wise: And God did rest the seventh day from all his works.”
+For he spake in a certain place of the seventh day on this wise: And God did rest the seventh day from all his works.
 (Hebrews 4:4)

-For he that is entered into his rest, he also hath ceased from his own works, as God did from his.”
+For he that is entered into his rest, he also hath ceased from his own works, as God did from his.
 (Hebrews 4:10)

-Admitting theory “b” (the soul creates itself, automatically as part of the flesh) steers us in something even more illogical as it is to think that something spiritual like the soul, is produced by something physical as is the body, and that the nonphysical thing which is the soul, multiplies itself in the sexual cells of man to later acquire something larger, because of nutrition.
+Admitting theory b (the soul creates itself, automatically as part of the flesh) steers us in something even more illogical as it is to think that something spiritual like the soul, is produced by something physical as is the body, and that the nonphysical thing which is the soul, multiplies itself in the sexual cells of man to later acquire something larger, because of nutrition.
 This is like to the Russellite theory, which affirm that the soul, as something non-physical does not exist and is, therefore, complete absurd.

-Specifically: either we accept that a “storage or warehouse of souls” exists or we fall into one of two of the absurd.
+that a storage or warehouse of souls exists or we fall into one

 I don't think there is any other alternative, but if someone sees an alternative based in the Bible, please write to me and send it in a clear manner, like I do, because I will be very grateful.
 Same thing can do if no other alternative he sees, but find a lack of logic consistency, internal or external, to the theory of the storage of souls, which I hereby explain; or if you see errors in the chain of reasoning made in order to reach such a conclusion.

-The existence of a “storage of souls” perfectly agrees with “circumstantial predestination”, which say that God can predestinate the circumstances in which a human being must live his existence, according to divine plans, but very different is the absolute predestination”, which affirm that God predestinates each person to be saved or lost.
-God does not force some to be saved and others to be damned or lost, but since He knows them in advance, since He sees how they are in the warehouse”, He sends some souls to be born at a certain time, family, race or nation and others to others.
+The existence of a storage of souls perfectly agrees with circumstantial predestination, which say that God can predestinate the circumstances in which a human being must live his existence, according to divine plans, but very different is the absolute predestination, which affirm that God predestinates each person to be saved or lost.
+God does not force some to be saved and others to be damned or lost, but since He knows them in advance, since He sees how they are in the warehouse, He sends some souls to be born at a certain time, family, race or nation and others to others.

 This is similar to the difference that can be made by a sculptor upon looking at different materials or different types of marble he has in his storage, with which he intends to sculpt statues.
 He will know how a statue will be or will look by taking a glance at the material which he intends to sculpt, thanks to having the appropriate knowledge and experience for it.